Things to Know

 - You must fill out a Former Student Application to resume enrollment at UNCG.

-- Your Blackboard Content Collection may be purged.
+- Your Canvas Content Collection may be purged.

 Change of Address, Email, or Name